lacework/terraform-provisioning/azure/README.md

 This couldn't be easier!

-Follow [these instructions](AZURE_CLOUD_SHELL.md) to use the Azure Cloud Shell to run these modules from the comfort of you Azure Portal.
+Follow [these instructions](AZURE_CLOUD_SHELL.md) to use the Azure Cloud Shell to run these modules from the comfort of your Azure Portal.

 ## Requirements
 If you prefer to use these modules locally, you must meet the following requirements: